Frequently Asked Questions

 Q: How long are the programs?

 The duration of our programs vary.
-Our certificate and custom programs can run from a few days to six months to 12 months.
-Our summer school in clinical investigation program runs for one week, and our master’s degree programs are one and two year residential programs.
+Our certificate and custom programs may run from a few days to 12 months.
+The HMS PGME Master’s degree programs are one and two year residential programs.
+The Healthcare Quality and Safety program is also offered with a two year part time option.

 Admissions & Application RequirementsDegree Requirements | Language Proficiency | Applications | Visas